Alex-Nalin/Symphony-Zendesk-Bot-v2/README.md

 * Today call (`/today`) will show all the tickets raised today, you can also specify how many days back to go (`/today 5`) to get a bigger list of recently raised support issue from 5 days ago.
 * Ticket Update (`/ticketUpdate <ticketID>| comment| status| public/private`) will allow the caller to add a public or private update to an existing Support Ticket.
 * Assign Ticket (`assignTicket` <ticketID> <@mention user>) will assign the Zendesk ticket to the @mentioned Zendesk Agent who is also a Symphony user.
-* Whois Symphony User (`/whois @mentioned user`) allow to look up a user and get profile information
-* UIDcheck (`/uidCheck <UID>`) allows the caller to retrieve details from a given Symphony UID
-* streamCheck (`/streamCheck <streamID>`) allows the caller to retrieve details from a given Symphony StreamID also known as ConversationID

 * Add Access (`/addAccess <@mention user(s)>`) to the list of authorised users to communicate with the Bot to execute commands.
 It will also sort the list when adding new user.
 This is an Admin restricted function
 * Remove Access (`/removeAccess <@mention user>`) of the user to remove from the list of authorised users.
 This is an Admin restricted function
 * List All Access (`/listallaccess`) as its function states, this will return all the authorised user list.
-This is an Admin restricted function
-* Sends a Bot connection request (`/sendConnection @mention user`) to a Symphony user /sendConnection @mention(required) (the bot will auto send connection request).
-This is an Admin restricted function
-* Remove the Bot connection (`/removeConnection @mention user`) from a Symphony user.
-This is an Admin restricted function
-* List all the Bot connections (`/botConnection`) with their status.
 This is an Admin restricted function
 * Give a list of all the Bot Symphnony streams (`/botStream`) that exist with users, this include IM, MIM and ROOMs
 * Send Bot message (`/botMessage IM/ROOM/ALL <message>`) to IM/MIM/ROOMs where the bot is a member of to inform or an update or else.
 * Shutdown bot (`/shutdown IM/ROOM/ALL <message>(optional)`) with or without a message to IM/MIM or Rooms